vatpac-technology/sops/docs/2607-update/index.md

     **ML ACD**: "YMA123, cleared to *Nancy-Bird Walton* via DOSEL, flight planned route."

 #### Aerodrome
+#### Sydney/Walton (YSWS)
 A new **WS CTR** is being established around YSWS, `SFC-A015`.
 The airport will be controlled by three new aerodrome positions: **WS ADC**, **WS SMC**, and **WS ACD**.
 The airspace in the WS CTR will be classified as Class C.

+YSWS operates 24 hours a day.
+When WS ADC is offline, SY TCU must provide top-down service to the aerodrome.

 Please see the **[Upcoming Sydney/Nancy-Bird Walton (YSWS) SOPs](/Walton)** for full details about aerodrome operations.

 #### Sydney (YSSY) Changes
 Operations at Sydney (YSSY) are being adjusted to accommodate the new airport and associated aircraft movements.

-The SIDs have been significantly adjusted, particularly the procedures for aircraft departing to the west.
+- The SIDs have been significantly adjusted, particularly the procedures for aircraft departing to the west.
 Some SIDs are being replaced entirely (such as the RIC or WOL SIDs), and a new non-jet SID is being introduced.

-The Standard Assignable Departure Headings and Departure Frequencies are also changing.
+- The Standard Assignable Departure Headings and Departure Frequencies are also changing.

-The lateral boundaries of the SY ADC CTR are also changing to match new CTA boundaries.
+- The lateral boundaries of the SY ADC CTR are also changing to match new CTA boundaries.
+- The Erskineville and Georges River Helicopter Coded Clearances have been retired, as has the Harbour Scenic Two route.

 Please see the **[Upcoming Sydney (YSSY) SOPs](/Sydney)** for full details about aerodrome operations.

 #### Bankstown Airport (YSBK) Changes
 Bankstown (YSBK) is located between YSWS and YSSY, and the new controlled airspace in the area has led to profound changes to operations at the airport.

-New coded clearances have been introduced to facilitate aircraft movement in and out of the SY TCU, as well as new SIDs.

-The lateral boundaries of the BK ADC CTR are also changing to match new CTA boundaries.
+- The Bankstown CTR has grown in size, and now adjoins newly introduced Class D airspace beneath the Class C steps in the SY TMA.
+This airspace will be controlled by SBA (*'Bankstown Approach'*), a SY TCU position.
+- All VFR movements should now be conducted via a newly introducted coded clearances.
+These coded clearances give specific routes for aircraft to follow as they transit SBA airspace.
+- A new set of SIDs have been introduced to facilitate IFR departures.

 Please see the **[Upcoming Bankstown (YSBK) SOPs](/Bankstown)** for full details about aerodrome operations.

 #### Camden Airport (YSCN) Changes
 Camden (YSCN) is located close to the southern boundary of the WS CTR.

-The controlled airspace around the CN CTR is also changing, introducing the possibility of aircraft transiting directly into SY TMA CTA from the CN CTR.
+- MYF and BRY are no longer inbound VFR waypoints for YSCN.
+- During the hours of 23:00 and 06:00 Sydney local time volume of airspace overhead YSCN extends to `A015`, precluding normal operations.
+For this reason, controllers are prohibited from logging on as either CN ADC or CN SMC during this time.

 Please see the **[Upcoming Camden (YSCN) SOPs](/Camden)** for full details about aerodrome operations.

 #### Richmond Airport (YSRI) Changes
-Richmond (YSRI) is located north of the WS CTR.
-The RIC NDB is being decommissioned, and there are associated SID and approach procedure changes affecting aircraft operating at the aerodrome
+Richmond (YSRI) is located north of the WS CTR and is experiencing changes to its procedures.

+- The restricted areas over Richmond have been renumbered.
+- A new set of SIDs have been introduced, replacing all previous procedures.
+- RI ADC's airspace is changing to match its real world boundaries.

 Please see the **[Upcoming Richmond (YSRI) SOPs](/Richmond)** for full details about aerodrome operations.

 #### Sydney TCU Changes
 The **Sydney TCU** is expanding west to cover newly reclassified airspace associated with YSWS.

-A new TCU controller, **SWA** (*'Walton Approach'*), is being introduced as a child position of **SAS**, and will have primary responsibility for the area.
+- A new TCU controller, **SWA** (*'Walton Approach'*), is being introduced as a child position of **SAS**, and will have primary responsibility for the area.

-Another new TCU controller, **SRA** (*'Richmond Approach'*), is being introduced as a child position of **SAS**, with jurisdiction over the SY TCU airspace above YSRI.
+- Another new TCU controller, **SRA** (*'Richmond Approach'*), is being introduced as a child position of **SAS**, with jurisdiction over the SY TCU airspace above YSRI.

-Yet another new TCU controller, **SBA** (*'Bankstown Approach'*), is being introduced as a child position of **SAS**, with jurisdiction over two lower level volumes of airspace used by aircraft arriving and departing YSBK.
+- Yet another new TCU controller, **SBA** (*'Bankstown Approach'*), is being introduced as a child position of **SAS**, with jurisdiction over two lower level volumes of airspace used by aircraft arriving and departing YSBK.
+- There are now SIDs and STARs for all airports within the Sydney Basin, with a complex interdependent network of altitude restrictions.
+While there is procedural separation between most SIDs/STARs, there are multiple potential sources of conflict that need to be closely monitored.

 Please see the **[Upcoming Sydney TCU SOPs](/sydney-tcu)** for full details about TCU operations.